 Hitachi NV75AN Coil Siding/Framing Nailer

 If you’re looking for an upgrade or an addition to your tool chest, you’re in the right place.
-This Hitachi NV75AN Coil Siding/Framing Nailer is what you need.
-It’s one of the best siding nailers in the market.
+This Hitachi NV75AN Coil Siding /Framing Nailer is what you need.
+It’s one of the top rank siding nailers in the market.

-One of the unique features of this nailer is its tool-less depth of drive adjustment.
+One of the unique features of hitachi coil nails is its tool-less depth of drive adjustment.
 With this feature, you can use it as an optimal fastener depth for a variety of applications.
 This means you can use it for any siding material.

 Another unique feature is the 360degree adjustable air deflector.
 It’s responsible for directing air exhaust in any direction away from you as you work.

-The side load magazine of the nailer allows for fast and easy re-loads.
-It’s capable driving nails as large as 3inches at a rate of a 3per second.
+The side load magazine of the nailer allows for fast and easy reloads.
+It’s capable of driving nails as large as 3inches at a rate of a 3per second.
 It also uses wire and plastic collated nails.